greenboxal/doggohub/doc/integration/saml.md

 ### `attribute_statements`

 >**Note:**
-This setting is only available on GitLab 8.6 and above.
+This setting is only available on DoggoHub 8.6 and above.
 This setting should only be used to map attributes that are part of the OmniAuth info hash schema.